sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02-PatientPerspectives.md

 ```

-Note that this is a example of bad data maintenance.
+Note that this is an example of bad data maintenance.
-Should always keep corresponding variable names across old and new datasets conssitent.
+Should always keep corresponding variable names across old and new datasets consistent.

 ```python